Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake/getting_started_with_snowflake.md

 Duration: 2

-If you would like to reset your environment by deleting all the objects created as part of this lab, run the SQL statements in a worksheet.

-First, ensure you are using the ACCOUNTADMIN role in the worksheet:
+If you would like to reset your environment by deleting all the objects created as part of this lab, ensure you are using the `ACCOUNTADMIN` role in the worksheet:

 ```SQL
 use role accountadmin;